 As an active member of the Hopkinton Women’s Club, we ask all members to participate and contribute through a committee.
 Committees are a way to share the burden of organizing and fundraising, and ensure we have the proper commitment and the best and brightest ideas in all that we do.

-Community Service – This committee has four sub-committees:
+Community Service – This committee has three sub-committees:

 - Blood Drives – to assist the Red Cross in town blood drives.